uptonking/note4yaoo/docs-react-p6-hooks .md

   - Returns a stateful value, and a function to update it.
   - During the initial render, the returned state ( `state` ) is the same as the value passed as the first argument ( `initialState` ).
   - During subsequent re-renders, the first value returned by useState will always be the most recent state after applying updates.
+  - why does useState return array?
+    - Because compared to an object, an array is more flexible and easy to use.
+    - If the method returned an object with a fixed set of properties, you wouldn’t be able to assign custom names in an easy way.
+    - 若使用对象，每次都要重命名
+    - 如 `const { state:list, setState:setList } = useState([]);`
   - `setState(newState)` function is used to update the state.
     - It accepts a new state value and enqueues a re-render of the component
     - React guarantees that `setState` function identity is stable and won’t change on re-renders.
       - This is why it’s safe to omit from the `useEffect` or `useCallback` dependency list.
     - If the new state is computed using the previous state, you can pass a function to `setState`
     - If your update function returns the exact same value as the current state, the subsequent rerender will be skipped completely.
+    - If you use the same value as the current state to update the state (React uses Object.is for comparing), React won’t trigger a re-render.
   - `useState` does not automatically merge update objects.
     - You can replicate this behavior by combining the function updater form with object spread syntax
+    - It's better to split the state into multiple state variables based on which values tend to change together.
+    - The function returned by useState does not automatically merge update objects, it **replaces** them

 ``` js
     setState(prevState => {